ropensci/datapack/README.md

 Please note that the *install.packages* command specifies a "source" installation.
 Installing from source is only necessary if Macports is being used, and is not a requirement if Homebrew is used.

-The *datapackage* R package should be available for use at this point
+The *datapack* R package should be available for use at this point

 ### <a id="homebrew"></a>Installing with HomeBrew
 On Mac OS X you can use the package management system [HomeBrew](http://brew.sh) to install the